Bharat-Pi/MicroPython/README.md

 ![Screenshot (54)](https://github.com/Bharat-Pi/MicroPython/assets/167289991/42b022b7-a2fd-46c5-99b5-32159c782f56)

-4. Select the port once again, and then click on the Browse button to open the .bin file with the firmware you’ve downloaded on the previous step.
-Select the options as shown in the picture below and finally click on Install.After a few seconds, the installation should be completed.
+4. Select the port once again, select the options as shown in the picture below and finally click on Install.After a few seconds, the installation should be completed.
+   (OR)
+You can click on the Browse button to open the ".bin" file with the firmware you’ve downloaded in the previous step you can browse the downloaded firmware directly no need of installing firmware in thonny ide if you browse it from your downloads.

 ![Screenshot (55)](https://github.com/Bharat-Pi/MicroPython/assets/167289991/869053d6-65e2-40f3-9eb9-014280a199ff)